Developer-Linus/Python_Crash_Course/lists/README.md

 - Choose a meaningful name for a variable that will hold each item in a list.
 - Any indented piece of code after `for` loop statement is executed before next loop.
 You can write as many of them as possible.
 - After a for loop, you might want your program to continue running or write other lines of code.
 You can write something wrapping up what has happened for `for` loop.

+# Avoiding Indentation Errors

+- Indentation in Python shows that the lines of code is connected to the line above it.
+- In writing programs, we might find ourselves forgetting to indent or indenting what is not suppose to be indented.

+# Making Numerical Lists

+- we can use `range()` function.
+- we convert range values into a list using `list()` function.
+We pass range values as argument to the list function.

+# Working with Part of a List

+- We can work with specific elements in a list.
+In Python, this is called a `slice`.

+## Slicing a List

+- You specify the first and second indices of the items you want for a slice.
+The program stops before the second index and returns the elements.
+- You can create a subset of a list by specifying the first and second indices.
+- You can loop through a list slice using `for` loop.

+## Copying a List

+- You might want a copy of the list you have and modify later to add other elements.
+This is where copying existing list is key.
+- We can create a slice of the full list by not providing the first and second indices.
+  `list[:]`
+-